3rd Party SMTP providers

 Known Limitations/Other Considerations

-• Test your SMTP setup carefully.
-Send test emails to a variety of email addresses (eg. gmail, hotmail etc) and check with the recipients that they have received the emails and if there any were detected as spam or were delayed.
+- Test your SMTP setup carefully.
+Send test emails to a variety of email addresses (e.g..
+Gmail, Outlook etc) and check with the recipients that they have received the emails and if there any were detected as spam or were delayed.
 The analytic tools provided by your SMTP server should help trace the status of email delivery.
 If you need assistance, please reach out to the SMTP server support team with your issue.